chungvle/polymer-compo/README.md

 <b>History Management:</b> Navigation from state to state is captured in the url of the
 application by using pushState, or replaceState if the transition involves the same containers.
 The application also listens to the popState event, e.g. when the user clicks on the back or forward button.
-When that happens, PolymerCompo uses the history object stored with pushState/replaceState to reload the current page.
+When that happens, Polymer-compo uses the history object stored with pushState/replaceState to reload the current page.
 History management is implemented by the element sc-history.